josiahsams/tpcds-setup/README.md

 1. Spark 1.6.1 should be installed and SPARK_HOME should be set in the environment variable.
 2. HADOOP YARN Setup should be completed and HADOOP_HOME should be set in the environment variable.
+3. Make sure the nodes are set for password-less SSH both ways(master->slaves & slaves->master).

 ###Steps to run TPC-DS Benchmark: